 While the local and overseas miles per dollar earn rates for this card are pretty standard, the DBS Altitude card stands out with an attractive 3 mpd earn rate for selected online hotel and flight bookings.
 If you book through Expedia, Agoda or Kaligo, you’ll earn up to 10 mpd.
 In addition, booking your online travel through this card gives you up to $1,000,000 in complimentary travel insurance coverage in the event of death or permanent disablement.

 DBS Altitude Visa Signature cardholders get a complimentary pair of Priority Pass membership with access to over 1,200 airport lounges worldwide every year.
 Whether you want to sit down, stretch out, sip drinks, grab some pre-flight bites or use your time productively with charging points and free Wi-Fi, complimentary airport lounge access is a plus when choosing a credit card.

-Welcome Gift: Receive up to 38,000 miles when you key in the promo code ALTAF upon application.
-A minimum spend of S$6,000 must be made within 90 days of card approval.
-Valid till 31 Jan 2022.
+Welcome Gift: Receive S$150 cashback when you key in the promo code 150CASH upon application and make a minimum spend of S$800 within 60 days of card approval.
+Valid till 30 June 2022.
 T&Cs apply.

 For whom is the DBS Altitude Card best for?

 DBS or POSB loyalists who are looking to break into the miles game and get spoiled by lounge accesses during travels.